Skip to main content

 Update the Domain.

-Make sure you update the hostname in the above command.
+Make sure you update the hostname in the command.

 2. Set the VERSION variable to the platform version you want to upgrade to or set it to the current version using: